D0liphin/Sso/README.md

 unsafe fn deref<T>(*const T) -> T;
 ```

-There are ways we could restrict `T`, such that this operation would be valid.
+There are ways we could restrict `T`, such that this operation would be valid, but that would be
+a different operation.

 Basically all compiler intrinsic unsafe functions are "axiomatically unsafe".
 For example,
 `std::intrinsics::offset<Ptr, Delta>(Ptr, Delta)` as on operation cannot be defined without a